What is the Community of Scholars Program?

 - QTPOC Grads

-In the sign-up form, you may also indicate other graduate identity groups that you are a member of and for which you see a need for an IBC Listserv to be created.
+In the sign-up form, you may also indicate additional graduate identity groups that you are a member of and for which you see a need for an IBC Listserv to be created.